The Vinyl Council of Australia aims to expand its successful PVC Recycling in Hospitals program to cover 150 hospitals by the end of 2018.

 Watch these videos to learn how and why to set up your program

 July 2021 Newsletter

 July 2020 Newsletter

 Resources to help set up your PVC Recycling program:

-The following booklet, training slides and videos have been designed to help hospitals set up and implement PVC Recycling in Hospitals effectively and efficiently.
+The following booklet, training slides, poster and videos have been designed to help hospitals set up and implement PVC Recycling in Hospitals effectively and efficiently.